Yaabot

 And Rise

-Many observers and manufacturers wondered how this ambitious aim would be achieved, but now it’s quite clear that he has brought about a huge change in space exploration and travel.
+Many wondered how he would achieve this goal, but now he has revolutionized space exploration and travel.

 Talking about why SpaceX doesn’t file patents, Musk rather jokingly said, “We try not to provide a recipe by which China can copy us and we find our inventions coming right back at us.”